-The Best Parental Control Devices for Safe Internet Browsing
+The Best Parental Control Apps and Devices for Safe Internet Browsing

-Protecting your kids on the Internet can be exhausting.
-Here are seven easy-to-install parental control routers and other devices to put your worries at ease.
+Protecting your kids on the internet can be exhausting.
+Here are some easy-to-install parental control routers and other devices to put your worries at ease.